Thoroughbreed/H5.ML_Project/README.md

 </details>

 ## Summary
+This is a demo project showing a proof of concept use for Machine Learning at my fifth semester.
+The project is not supposed to be very accurate, but only to showcase the use of ML in a real world application, using real world training data.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Case
+#### Event agency want to improve their premiseses
+A local event agency contacted our firm to get a machine learning model of the use of their location and parking place.
+They would like an AI to monitor their area for 6 months to show how many people visit them, and how many cars park there.
+The purpose of this task is to:
+1. Take an image from a security camera and process it
+2. Locate the wanted objects on the given image (people + vehicles)
+3. Summarize the amount of recognized objects on the image
+4. Output
+   - Return the image via the WebAPI to the sender with a mark around the identified objects *(If I can make it work on macOS, and if I have time for it)*
+   - Return a string/JSON from the WebAPI to the sender with a summarization of amount of identified objects
+   - Return a string in a console application from the image with a summarization *(Failsafe model if the API doesn't get completed in time)*
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Project structure
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Project overview
 <p align="right">(<a href="#top">back to top</a>)</p>